'Historical baggage' cause of male Māori physical trauma rate - health advocate

 On the go and no time to finish that story right now?
 Your News is the place for you to save content to read later from any device.
 Register with us and content you save will appear here so you can access them to read later.

-Māori health advocates are calling out a "torrent of negative messages from society" and low self-worth as a cause of high injury rates in Māori men in the Bay of Plenty.
+Māori health advocates are calling out a "torrent of negative messages from society" and low-self worth as a cause of the high injury rates of Māori men in the Bay of Plenty.

-Māori men aged between 25 and 34 had the highest incidence of injury among the demographics and were 1.6 times more likelyto suffer physical trauma compared with non-Māori males.

-The top causes of injury for Māori were assaults, falls and road traffic crashes.
-For non-Māori, falls, road traffic crashes, and motorcycle injuries were the top injury causes.
+The top causes of injury for Māori were falls, road traffic crashes and assault.
+For non-Māori, falls, pushbike, and motorcycle injuries were the top causes.

 Māori youth mentor Rangi Ahipene and Ngāi Te Rangi's chief executive Paora Stanley both called for a holistic approach that included spiritual, mental and emotional health to address the high rate of injury.

-Stanley said low self-worth contributed to the high rate of physical trauma in Māori men because they were more likely to engage in risky behaviour.
+Stanley said low self-worth contributed to the high rate of physical trauma in Māori men as they were more likely to engage in risky behaviours.
 This poor self-perception was also highlighted in high suicide rates for the demographic.

 "They see themselves as having little use to society," Stanley said.